 I often make a “master list” of things to do.
 This could be a DIY home project or even a fun activity like holiday decorating.

-I remind myself that the list will be big, but it’s okay since I’ll break it down.
+I remind myself that the list will be extensive, but it’s okay since I’ll break it down.

-Then next step is to break the “master list” down into bite size chunks that I complete in a shorter amount of time.
+The next step is to break the “master list” into bite-size chunks that I complete in less time.

-When I get things down on paper or in a document the details aren’t swimming around in my head anymore.
-I’ve done the task “brain dump” and can look at it more objectively from an action taking standpoint.
-This includes the logical steps to completion and what can I realistically accomplish in the time I have.
+The details aren’t in my head when I get things down on paper or in a document.
+I’ve done the “brain dump” task and can look at it more objectively from an action-taking standpoint.
+This includes the logical steps to completion and what I can realistically accomplish in the time I have.

-The last part about realistically accomplish, is very important since it’s both practical and a self-compassion practice at the same time.
-Biting off more than you can chew often leads to overwhelm which leads to decision fatigue, so take smaller bits and you’ll be more comfortable and make progress too.
+The last part about realistically accomplishing is significant since it’s both a practical and self-compassion practice.
+Biting off more than you can chew often leads to feeling overwhelmed, leading to decision fatigue, so take smaller bits, and you’ll be more comfortable and make progress, too.

-Another great way to relieve the burden of decision fatigue is to think about what’s really needed.
+Another great way to relieve decision fatigue is to think about what’s needed.

-When decisions are many there’s a tendency to speed up the process and that’s the fast track to decision fatigue.
+When decisions are many, there’s a tendency to speed up the process and that’s the fast track to decision fatigue.
 The faster you make decisions the faster your tension will be relieved, at least that’s the hope.
-But this perspective only considers short term stress.
-I’m guessing what you want is longer term relief too.
+However, this perspective only considers short-term stress.
+I’m guessing what you want is longer-term relief, too.

-Here are 3 questions that can help you take a moment to make a better decision:
+Here are three questions that can help you take a moment to make a better decision:

 - Is this an immediate need?

-- Is it “nice to do” or it “needs to be done” right now?
+- Is it “nice to do” or “needs to be done” right now?

 - Do I need or want help with this decision?

-These 3 simple questions can help you increase your awareness of your needs, the needs of the situation and ultimately leads to more thoughtful decision making.
+These three simple questions can help you increase your awareness of your and the situation’s needs and ultimately lead to more thoughtful decision-making.

 3. Reacting vs. Responding

-So much of the time we react without thinking and this is a big contributor to decision fatigue.
+So much of the time, we react without thinking, and this is a significant contributor to decision fatigue.
 Step 1 – prioritizing and Step 2 – focusing on needs both help to slow down that process so you can mindfully choose how you want to respond to what’s being asked of you.
 This shifts the dynamic.

-You get out of the rapid-fire making decision and into a comfortable way of being.
-When you know what you need (your family too) there just aren’t as many decisions as possible to make.
+You get out of the rapid-fire decision-making and into a comfortable way of being.
+When you know what you need (your family, too), there aren’t as many decisions as possible to make.

-It’s like you don’t need to consider choices because you already know the answer before the question is asked.
-This is a major shift from reacting to thoughtfully responding and that’s what being in alignment is all about.
+You don’t need to consider choices because you already know the answer before the question is asked.
+This is a significant shift from reacting to thoughtfully responding and that’s what being in alignment is all about.

-When you move out of what Jon Kabat-Zinn calls, human doing and into human being, it’s a place where day to day decisions no longer seem stressful.
-The you have a reservoir of calm and well-being you can draw on when your stress level rises and you start do feel the emotional exhaustion of decision fatigue.
-Your confidence increases as you clearly know what’s in your best interests respond in kind.
+When you move out of what Jon Kabat-Zinn calls human doing and into a human being, it’s a place where day-to-day decisions no longer seem stressful.
+You have a reservoir of calm and well-being you can draw on when your stress level rises and you start to feel the emotional exhaustion of decision fatigue.
+Your confidence increases as you know what’s in your best interests and respond positively.